TwP/logging-rails/README.md

 Features
 --------

+The railtie provides only one feature - integration of the **Logging** framework into your Rails appcliation.
+But this gives you quite a bit of flexibility to format your log messages and direct them to multiple logging
+destiations: stdout with colors, a rolling log file, email, or even get a growl notification.

 Install
 -------

-Add the ```logging-rails``` railtie gem to your rails project's Gemfile and run ```bundle install```.
+Add the ```logging-rails``` railtie gem to your Rails project's Gemfile and run ```bundle install```.

 ```ruby
 gem 'logging-rails', :require => 'logging/rails'
 ````

-A generator is included with the railtie that will create a ```config/logging.rb``` configuration file for use in your rails project.
-Please run this generator before attempting use the logging framework.
+A generator is included with the railtie that will create a ```config/logging.rb``` configuration file for use in your Rails project.
+Please run this generator before attempting to use the **Logging** framework.

 ```
 rails generate logging:install